Virginia Giuffre: Alleged attempts by Andrew and Maxwell associate to discredit Giuffre

+UK police investigation

+In 2026, the Metropolitan Police of the United Kingdom stated that they had interviewed Giuffre on three different occasions, but "no allegation of criminal conduct was made against any U.K.‑based individual".
+The Metropolitan Police said that "any investigation into human trafficking would be largely focused on activities outside the U.K. and perpetrators based overseas and therefore international authorities were best placed to progress these allegations."

 Alan Dershowitz allegations and related lawsuits

+Multiple defamation lawsuits were filed between Giuffre, her legal representatives, and Alan Dershowitz in a legal battle between 2014 and 2022, when all parties dropped their remaining claims.

+Edwards and Cassell v.
+Dershowitz (2015) and countersuit

-Giuffre claims that Epstein sex trafficked her to lawyer and Harvard law professor emeritus Alan Dershowitz at least six times, the first when she was aged 16.
+Giuffre claimed that Epstein trafficked her to lawyer and Harvard law professor emeritus Alan Dershowitz at least six times, the first when she was aged 16.
 He denied the claims.
-Dershowitz represented Epstein in his 2008 criminal conviction and helped to negotiate the controversial non-prosecution agreement on his behalf.

-The claims first appeared in a December 30, 2014, Florida court filing by lawyers Bradley J. Edwards and Paul G. Cassell which alleged that Dershowitz was one of several prominent figures, including Prince Andrew, to have participated in sexual activities with a minor later identified as Giuffre.
+The claims first appeared in a 30 December 2014, Florida court filing by lawyers Bradley J. Edwards and Paul G. Cassell which alleged that Dershowitz was one of several prominent figures, including Andrew Mountbatten-Windsor, to have participated in sexual activities with a minor later identified as Giuffre.
 The affidavit from Giuffre was meant for inclusion as part of the 2008 lawsuit (Jane Doe v.
-USA) accusing the Justice Department of violating the Crime Victims Rights Act during Epstein's first criminal case.
+USA) accusing the Justice Department of violating the Crime Victims' Rights Act during Epstein's first criminal case.
 Dershowitz vehemently denied the allegations in Giuffre's statement and sought disbarment of Edwards and Cassell, the lawyers filing the suit.
 Edwards and Cassell sued Dershowitz for defamation in 2015; he countersued.
-The two parties settled in 2016 for an undisclosed financial sum.

-Following denials by Dershowitz, Giuffre stated, "I'm not going to be bullied back into silence."

-In 2014, Giuffre was represented by Stanley Pottinger, whose firm specializes in sex abuse cases involving women and children.
-Anticipating the challenges that awaited Giuffre in accusing extremely wealthy and powerful individuals, Pottinger looked for another lawyer that could match this.
-At the request of Pottinger, David Boies and his firm Boies Schiller Flexner began representing Giuffre pro bono in 2014.
-Boies represents several of Epstein's accusers.
-In addition to Boies, attorneys for Giuffre include Brad Edwards and Paul Cassell.
+Dershowitz hired Louis Freeh, former director of the FBI, to investigate the matter, and in a statement in April 2016 Freeh concluded "Our investigation found no evidence to support the accusations of sexual misconduct."
+A few days later Edwards/Cassell and Dershowitz settled for an undisclosed financial sum, while Giuffre stood by her accusations.